icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 ### Transportation
 - [Accessibility Observatory](http://access.umn.edu/data/datasets/) - As part of the Access Across America series the Accessibility Observatory at UMN evaluates multiple modes of transportation accessibility in major U.S. metropolitan areas.
 Reports are published annually, and select data sets are available through the University of Minnesota's Digital Conservatory.
 - [BTS Open Data Site](https://data-usdot.opendata.arcgis.com/) - On the BTS Open Data site, browse geospatial data that is part of the BTS National Transportation Atlas Database (NTAD) product.
 NTAD is a set of nationwide (United States) geographic databases of public spatial information for transportation facilities and networks; flows of people, goods, vehicles, and craft over the transportation networks; and social, economic, and environmental conditions that affect or are affected by the transportation networks.
+- [City Access Map](https://www.cityaccessmap.com/) - CityAccessMap was developed by urban scientists, for urban planners.
+It uses open data from OpenStreetMap and the Global Human Settlement Layer (GHSL), to quantify and visualize walking accessibility to a variety of services for any city in the world.
 - [CTPP](https://ctpp.transportation.org/) - The CTPP Program procures tabulations of American Community Survey (ACS) 5-year (and historical Census decennial) data.
 The chief differences between ACS data and CTPP data are FLOWS from home to work and WORKPLACE BASED data at small Geographies.
 - [HPMS](https://www.fhwa.dot.gov/policyinformation/hpms.cfm0) - The HPMS is a national level highway information system that includes data on the extent, condition, performance, use and operating characteristics of the nation's highways.
 - [Transitland](https://transit.land) - Transitland is an open data platform that collects GTFS, GTFS Realtime, and other open data feeds from over 2,500 transit operators in over 55 countries.
 Additional Information: [Interline](https://www.interline.io/), [GitHub](https://github.com/transitland).